XpressAI/technologic/README.md

-# Tree Chat GPT
+# Technologic

-Tree Chat GPT is a web application that uses OpenAI's GPT-3.5 to generate forking conversations;
+Technologic is a web application that uses OpenAI's GPT-3.5 to generate forking conversations.

 ## Installation